 This twin speed window fan has two air output options, as well as a reverse airflow mode to push out stale air.
 “Have you ever overcooked something and the smoke or odor created is offensive?”
-This fan “helps with that when a hood isn’t enough,” says Schraeder, adding it’s “simple to install” and “reversible, making it perfect for a variety of applications.”
+This fan “helps with that when a hood isn’t enough,” said Schraeder, adding it’s “simple to install” and “reversible, making it perfect for a variety of applications.”

 Best versatile fan: Snawowo

-From a stroller or car seat to a bike or desk, this adaptable tripod fan is ideal for hooking on to hard-to-reach places and for people on-the-go.
+From a stroller or car seat to a bike or desk, this adaptable tripod fan is ideal for hooking on to hard-to-reach places and for people on the go.
 Both a USB and battery can power this mini personal fan for up to eight hours — depending on the speed — and it has a bendable silicon tripod for extra flexibility.

 Best heavy duty, affordable fan: Lasko

-For an industrial fan that’s also budget-friendly, this high-velocity Lasko fan will impress with its cooling capabilities.
+An industrial fan that’s also budget-friendly, this high-velocity Lasko fan will impress with its cooling capabilities.
 Not only does it easily convert from a floor mount to a wall mount, but this fan also has three powerful speeds and a pivoting head that allows you to direct its airflow.

 Best fan for the pros: Lasko

 For those looking for a professional-worthy fan, this pivoting utility fan cools, ventilates, dries and exhausts.
-Whether you’re on a jobsite or at home, you’ll likely find use in the high velocity air stream powered by three fans, as well as in the built-in twin 120V accessory outlets to power any additional devices.
+Whether you’re on a job site or at home, you’ll likely find use in the high velocity air stream powered by three fans, as well as in the built-in twin 120V accessory outlets to power any additional devices.

 Best desktop fan: Vornado

-Add a sleek touch that packs a cooling punch to your desk or tabletop with this modern design.
+Add a sleek touch that packs a cooling punch to your desk or tabletop with this modern desk fan.
 With a pivoting axis, this compact fan allows you to enjoy multi-directional airflow from three different speeds.
 Plus, it comes in four different contemporary color combinations, from Champagne to Rose Gold, letting you complement your aesthetic.